isomerpages/moe-asrjc/_highlights/Stories of ASR Class of 2022.md

 **Aninda Metta Citta**
 ![](/images/2022%20A%20Level%20Good%20Stories/aninda.jpg)
-ooking at the schedule for Aninda’s typical day as an ASR student, one might wonder how she juggles all her responsibilities.
+Looking at the schedule for Aninda’s typical day as an ASR student, one might wonder how she juggles all her responsibilities.

 Aninda was President of the Guitar Ensemble, a hefty leadership role.
 She was also an international scholar, taking up 4 H2 subjects and a H3 in Molecular Biology with Nanyang Technological University, and on top of all that, she also represented the college in the Singapore Mathematical Olympiad and the MOE Economics Student Symposium.